houi51899/github1/AI_speech.md

 - Build virtual environment for Python
 To avoid conflictions between different versions of Python, we need some tools to build a virtual environment for them.
 Here we use Pyenv.
 We can download it in https://github.com/pyenv/pyenv/releases.
 At present, the latest version is v1.2.4.
 Please download the "Source code(zip)".And then install it.
 The command you might use is:
-#”cd” to get into download folder
+#"cd" to get into download folder
 $unzip pyenv-1.2.4.zip
 $mv pyenv-1.2.4 ~/.pyenv
 (After this we need setup the path:)